 - Evaluate whether the payment gateway requires you to go through a sign-up process.
 If yes, then it’s better to avoid such payment gateways.

-- Look out for payment gateway comes with multi-currency support, especially when you want to expand your online business globally.
+- Look out for a payment gateway that comes with multi-currency support, especially when you want to expand your online business globally.

 - In order to know what products (digital or physical) you can sell, check out the terms and conditions of the payment gateways.
 That’s because some may only allow selling physical goods.